 Step 6: For mobile subscribers, restore from the app

-iOS: Settings > Apple ID > Subscriptions > ChatGPT > confirm active.
+iOS: Settings app > Apple Account > Subscriptions > ChatGPT > confirm it is active.
 Then in the ChatGPT app: avatar > Restore purchases.
 Android: Play Store > Subscriptions > ChatGPT, same flow.
+If the app shows Plus but the web does not, you are logged into a different identity on web — fix that with Step 1 rather than paying again.

-Step 7: If everything looks right but Plus features missing, contact support
+Step 7: If everything looks right but Plus is still missing, contact support

 Subject: Plus downgraded without notice, payment active